-NEW OFFERING: Advanced Gene Editing with CRISPR is a 3 day workshop designed for researchers with entry level experience in CRISPR/Cas9 technology seeking a more in-depth immersion in state-of-art CRISPR applications such as working with sgRNA functional libraries, disease modelling using CRISPR, successful employing of CRISPR technology in complex experimental systems.
+Advanced Gene Editing with CRISPR is a 3-day hands-on workshop designed for researchers with entry level experience in CRISPR/Cas9 technology seeking a more in-depth immersion in state-of-art CRISPR applications such as working with sgRNA functional libraries, disease modeling using CRISPR, successful employing of CRISPR technology in complex experimental systems.

 Note: This workshop is ideal for those who have already participated in the Bio-Trac "Gene Editing with CRISPR" workshop.
 Attendees should be experienced in common technologies of manipulating cell cultures and isolation / characterization of macromolecules, such as cellular proteins and genomic DNA.
 Prior experience in cell line transfections, polymerase chain reaction and protein gel-electrophoresis/Western blotting technologies will be beneficial.